If you have come to this page directly from an Internet search there is a previous webpage with more basic information that I suggest you read.

 Let’s look at the question types in detail.

+Questions seeking facts are called Situation Questions.
+They are necessary.
 They help uncover a context for uncovering buyer problems.
 You need some facts in order to be able to put forward a reasonable solution / proposal to your prospect.
 However, let me ask you a question.

+Who benefits more from these situation questions, you or the buyer?
 That's right, situation questions are of more benefit to the seller and not the buyer.

 And here is some more interesting information gathered during the SPIN Selling research.